Skip to Content

 There is so much to try!

-If you’re looking to treat the kids but don’t want to spend a fortune, head over to The Remarkable Sweet Shop in town and try some fudge.
-Of course, if you love it enough you can buy some for yourself (just don’t tell the kids!)
+Of course, if you love it enough, you can buy some for yourself (just don’t tell the kids!).
 Everything in the store is tasty, but my recommendation is to stick to homemade candies.
 You won’t find them anywhere else in New Zealand!

 7. Visit Moke Lake